-• The additional SR+ features do not work when the iPod function is selected.
+The additional SR+ features do not work when the iPod or XM Radio functions are selected.

 1 Make sure that the plasma display and this receiver are switched on and that they are connected with the SR+ cable.

 See Using this receiver with a Pioneer plasma display above for more on connecting these components.